The Greatest Showman: Plot

-Barnum returns home to find his circus on fire, caused by a fight between protesters and the troupe.
+Barnum returns home to find his circus on fire caused by a fight between protesters and the troupe.
 Phillip runs into the burning building to save Anne, not knowing that she has already escaped.
 He suffers serious injuries before Barnum rescues him.

-Bennett tells Barnum that the culprits have been caught and that Lind has cancelled her tour after Barnum's "scandal".
-Barnum's mansion is foreclosed and Charity having found out about the kiss berates Barnum for being in love with only himself and his show and takes the girls to her parents' home.
+The next day, Bennett tells Barnum that the culprits have been caught and that Lind has cancelled her tour after Barnum's "scandal".
+Barnum's mansion is foreclosed.
+Having found out about the kiss, Charity berates Barnum for his obsessions and takes their daughters to her parents' home.

 Devastated, Barnum retreats to a local bar.
-His troupe finds him there and say that despite their disappointments, they still consider themselves a family.
-Inspired, he resolves to build a new show and not let ambition rule him.
-Phillip awakens in a hospital with Anne by his side, while Barnum and Charity reconcile.
+His troupe finds him there and says that despite their disappointments, they still consider themselves a family.
+Inspired, he resolves to build a new show and not let ambition blind him ("From Now On").
+Phillip awakens in a hospital with Anne by his side while Barnum and Charity reconcile.

 A recovering Phillip offers his share of the profits to help Barnum rebuild the circus in exchange for becoming a full partner, which Barnum readily accepts.
 To economize, Barnum transforms the enterprise into an open-air tent circus.

-The revamped circus is a huge success and Barnum has Phillip take his place as the ringmaster so the former can spend more time with his family.
-Barnum leaves the circus early and arrives on an elephant to attend Caroline and Helen's ballet recital.
+The revamped circus is a huge success ("The Greatest Show").
+Barnum has Phillip take his place as the ringmaster so Barnum can spend more time with his family.
+Barnum leaves the circus early on an African bush elephant to attend Caroline and Helen's ballet recital.

-The movie ends with a quote from P.T.
-Barnum that reads "The noblest art is that of making others happy".

 Cast

+Sandou Trio Russian Bar makes an uncredited background cameo during the revamped circus scene.

 Production

+Development

 During rehearsals for the 81st Academy Awards in 2009, producers Laurence Mark and Bill Condon compared host Jackman to Barnum.
 After Jackman expressed interest in a Barnum project, Mark and Condon approached Jenny Bicks, a writer for the ceremony.
 She and Condon wrote The Greatest Showman.
-The project was first announced in 2009, with Jackman already set for the title role.
+The project was first announced in 2009 under the title The Greatest Showman on Earth, with Jackman already set for the title role.
 In August 2011, Michael Gracey was chosen to direct.
-In 2013, Fox hired lyricists Pasek and Paul to write the songs.
+In 2013, Fox hired songwriting team of Benj Pasek and Justin Paul to write the songs.

 In early 2016, the cast performed a read-through in front of producers to green-light the film.
 Pasek and Paul approached Jeremy Jordan to sing the part of Carlyle, since Jordan recorded demos for the film in 2015.
 The day before the read-through, Jackman underwent nasal surgery and was ordered by his doctor not to sing.
-Pasek and Paul asked Jordan to also sing the part of Barnum while Jackman acted out the scenes, to which Jordan agreed.
+Pasek and Paul asked Jordan to also sing the part of Barnum, while Jackman acted out the scenes, to which Jordan agreed.
 While the cast performed "From Now On", Jackman disobeyed orders and began singing along with Jordan.
 This brought the read-through to an emotional end, which resulted in the film being greenlit.

 On June 15, 2016, Zac Efron began negotiations to star in the film, and in July 2016, Michelle Williams was cast.
 The film was choreographed by Ashley Wallen.